Paris Photography Workshop

 -

-Six days and five nights of on-location photography training with both instructors
+Six days and five nights of on-location photography training in Paris with both instructors

-A balanced program covering cityscape photography, street photography, sunrise/sunset shoots, and structured daily sessions
+A balanced program combining cityscape photography, street photography, sunrise and sunset sessions, and guided daily shooting sessions

-Two instructors working closely with the group, offering one-to-one guidance in the field
+Two instructors working closely with the group and offering personal guidance in the field throughout the workshop

-Post-workshop online review sessions to help you refine your best images
+Two online follow-up sessions after the workshop to help you review and refine your images

-Access to a private WhatsApp group (opens months in advance) for travel tips, shooting advice, gear discussions, and sharing work
+Access to a private WhatsApp group before departure for practical updates, travel planning, gear discussions, and sharing work

-Support with planning, local insights, recommendations, and general guidance throughout the trip
+Ongoing support with planning, local recommendations, and general guidance before and during the workshop

 -